marcsirkin/force-yourself-presentation/README.md

 If you're watching the presentation, I reveal this at the end.
 If you're reading the repo first, now you know: the medium IS the message.

-It's also accurate to say that I used the concept of vibe marketing to help me refine the talking points, hone in on concepts and act like a coach and advisor.
-I do hope you enjoy the talk!
+It's also accurate to say that I used the concept of vibe marketing to help me refine the talking points, hone in on concepts, and act like a coach and advisor.
+I hope you enjoy the talk!

+I'm available for corporate workshops, keynotes, and advisory work.
+See my contact info below.

 ---